 Use a professional, easy-to-read font size between 10-12.

-Only use bold for headers, and only italicize for emphasis.
+Use bold for headers; italicize for emphasis.

 Format with bold and italics consistently throughout your resume.
 Inconsistencies in spacing, bolding, italics, dashes, font sizes, etc. will make you look sloppy.